Tips for Online Students

 - Email digest type: The default setting of "No digests" will allow each email message sent from Moodle to be sent to your email.
 If you would prefer to have one "digest" of Moodle messages, then choose one of the other settings.

 - Forum tracking: This will allow you to keep track of forum postings you have seen.
 For classes that require forums, it is best to have this option set to highlight new posts for you.

 - Current picture: Adding a photo is optional, but it will allow your instructor and other students to have a way to connect with you.
 This is especially helpful when the course requires forum postings.

-- You must have access to a computer with a good Internet connection.
+- You must have access to a computer with a reliable internet connection.
 If the course is a software course, you will need to have access to that software program (and current version) as well.

 - You must be able to keyboard at a reasonable speed.

 - You must understand how to search for files and upload them to Moodle.